Magnesium

 9. poisoning during pregnancy.

-1. in kidney failure;
+1. kidney failure;

 2. hyperparathyroidism;

-3. in hypothyroidism;
+3. hypothyroidism;

 4. fluid loss;

-5. in cases of diabetic acidosis;
+5. diabetic acidosis;

-6. in Addison’s disease;
+6. Addison’s disease;

 Related studies